MRtrix3/mrtrix3/docs/reference/commands/tckmap.rst

 -  **-stat_vox type** define the statistic for choosing the final voxel intensities for a given contrast type given the individual values from the tracks passing through each voxel.
 Options are: sum, min, mean, max (default: sum)

 -  **-stat_tck type** define the statistic for choosing the contribution to be made by each streamline as a function of the samples taken along their lengths.
 Only has an effect for 'scalar_map', 'fod_amp' and 'curvature' contrast types.
-Options are: sum, min, mean, max, median, mean_nonzero, gaussian, ends_min, ends_mean, ends_max, ends_prod (default: mean)
+Options are: sum, min, mean, max, median, mean_nonzero, gaussian, ends_min, ends_mean, ends_max, ends_prod, ends_corr (default: mean)

 -  **-fwhm_tck value** when using gaussian-smoothed per-track statistic, specify the desired full-width half-maximum of the Gaussian smoothing kernel (in mm)

 -  **-map_zero** if a streamline has zero contribution based on the contrast & statistic, typically it is not mapped; use this option to still contribute to the map even if this is the case (these non-contributing voxels can then influence the mean value in each voxel of the map)

+-  **-backtrack** when using -stat_tck ends_*, if the streamline endpoint is outside the FoV, backtrack along the streamline trajectory until an appropriate point is found (note: with -stat_tck ends_corr, this will also look for a valid time-series)

 Options for the streamline-to-voxel mapping mechanism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^